Acoustic camera: Dynamic range

 The effective dynamic range in the imaging plane can be interpreted as the maximum contrast achievable within the target area.
 An inherent challenge related to the dynamic range of acoustic cameras lies in its dependency on the sound's wavelength and the size of the array.
 These physical constraints pose difficulties for far-field acoustic cameras aiming to resolve multiple low-frequency sources.

 As the aperture size would need to be significantly large to tackle low-frequency issues, it often results in inconclusive or less definitive results within this frequency range.
 This underlines the unique challenges faced in enhancing the dynamic range of acoustic cameras, particularly in applications involving low-frequency sounds.

 Low frequencies in the far-field

-The lowest frequency that can be localized with a far-field acoustic camera is primarily determined by the size of the array's aperture (its largest dimension).
+The lowest frequency that can be localized with a far-field acoustic camera is primarily determined by the size of the array's aperture, its largest dimension.
 Challenges arise when dealing with low-frequency issues, particularly those below 300 Hz, as they require large array sizes for effective sound source localization.

 Alternatively, there are a number of effective solutions, such as acoustic vector sensors, either standalone or in an array configuration, or near-field acoustic cameras, both can serve as valuable tools for addressing non-stationary issues.
-On the other hand, methods that employ direct sound mapping using sound intensity probes and/or particle velocity probes offer robust alternatives for identifying and visualizing time-stationary sound sources.
+Methods that employ direct sound mapping using sound intensity probes and/or particle velocity probes offer robust alternatives for identifying and visualizing time-stationary sound sources.

 Computational power

 The signal processing required by the acoustic camera is relatively computationally intensive.
 Because of this, signal processing is frequently done after the recording of data, which can hinder or prevent the use of the camera in analyzing sounds that only occur occasionally or at varying locations.
-Cameras that do perform signal processing in real time tend to be large and cost tens to hundreds of thousands of USD, but recently now can cost a few thousand USD.
+Cameras that perform signal processing in real time tend to be large and cost tens to hundreds of thousands of USD, but recently now can cost a few thousand USD.
 Hardware and signal processing improvements have helped to overcome these cost barriers.
 Signal processing optimizations often focus on reduction of computational complexity, storage requirements, and memory bandwidth (rate of data consumption).